 Common Household Vacuum

-That’s right – there are plenty of people out there that are able to use their regular household vacuum to vacuum their car’s interior.
+Some people use their household vacuum to vacuum their car’s interior.
 However, this typically isn’t the most convenient option.
 Not only can they be a pain to haul around and down to the garage, but you also may need an extension cord.
-You also need to ensure that the vacuum is equipped with a long suction hose (and hopefully different attachments for the different types of surfaces your vehicle’s interior has).
-This may sound like the most economical option, but we suggest you give it a try before you determine to quit shopping for a car vacuum.
-Most vacuums have poor suction when using a hose attachment and may prove to be more of a task than you would think; often tipping the entire vacuum over, using the hose attachment can also make it difficult to reach some areas of the car’s interior without the proper attachments.
+You need a vacuum that is equipped with a suction hose (and different attachments for the different types of surfaces your vehicle’s interior has).
+Some vacuums have poor suction when using a hose attachment and can be tricky to maneuver.

 This style of vacuum is the way to go for many consumers.
 Shop-Vacs typically come equipped with a very long suction hose and a large reservoir for the dirt and other particles to be captured.
 Most do not require vacuum bags – they can simply be dumped into the trash can when full or when you’re finished vacuuming.
-They usually come with plenty of power since they’re intended for a variety of uses (like vacuuming rocks and pebbles).
-For this same reason, most are built to be able to handle wet and dry conditions.
-Many shop vacs are used in conditions where a shop, garage, room in your house, etc has become flooded.
-The shop vac can not only suck out dirt, mud, and small rocks, but can also suck up all of the water as well.
+Most are built to be able to handle wet and dry conditions.
+Some shop vacs are used in conditions where a shop, garage, room in your house, etc has become flooded.
+These vacuums can suck up dirt, mud, debris, and liquids.
 Lastly, you can use these to clean just about anything – not just your vehicle.

-The only downsides to purchasing this style of vacuum are that some can be tough to haul around and maneuver because they’re typically equipped with heavy motors for high suction power.
-However, most come seated on casters so that they can easily be pulled in the direction that you need them.
+They can be heavy to haul around and maneuver because they’re equipped with heavy motors for high suction power.
+Most come seated on casters so that they can be pulled in the direction that you need them.
 Most of the shop-vacs are also short and bulky which can take up a bit of space when it comes time to store them.
-Lastly, these car vacuums can be pretty pricey, especially for the ones equipped with high horsepower.
+Lastly, these car vacuums can be pricey, especially for the ones equipped with higher horsepower.

 Wall-Mount Car Wash Vacuum

-These vacuums are pretty amazing, I’ve got to say.
-Not only are they high-powered with long suction hoses that provide plenty of power, but they also come with very large reservoirs and only need to be emptied once in a blue moon.
+These vacuums are high-powered with long suction hoses that provide plenty of power, but they also come with very large reservoirs and only need to be emptied once in a blue moon.
 Because they can be mounted high up on the wall, storage space usually isn’t an issue, either.

 The obvious list of downsides to the wall-mount car vacuum includes the inability to transport the device outside of your garage or shop.
-Pricing can also be a big deterrent for most looking for a car vacuum.
-These often run up to around $300 for a basic model.
-However, if you’re a mechanic, own a car wash or detailing business, or if your family has several cars that you’ll be cleaning often, this may prove to be a very viable option that will quickly pay itself off!
+For a car vacuum they can be expensive.
+They often run up to around $300 for a basic model.
+However, if you’re a mechanic, own a car wash or detailing business, or if your family has several cars that you’ll be cleaning often, this may prove to be a viable option that will quickly pay itself off!

 Handheld Portable Car Vacuum

 I’ve got to say that this is the way to go for most vehicle owners.
-Not only are these vacuums small and easy to clean all types of surfaces with, they are usually very affordable.
-These are perfect to store in your vehicle as well.
-Most are equipped with rechargeable lithium-ion batteries and can be stored in the trunk or under the passenger-side dashboard area.
-You can quickly clean multiple cars with these and without having to move any vehicles.
-Many handheld vacuum owners even use these in place of a dustpan (when sweeping) and use them to clean other vehicles like RVs, boats, etc. If it doesn’t bother you to have a power cord, there are also great handheld vacuums that typically come with a little more power than the lithium-ion battery vacuums and are generally a little less in price too!
+You can store them in your vehicle as well.
+Most are equipped with rechargeable lithium-ion batteries.
+Many handheld vacuum owners even use these in place of a dustpan (when sweeping) and use them to clean other vehicles like RVs, boats, etc. If you can live with a power cord, there are cheaper vacuums available with more power too.

-Downsides to the handheld car vacuum cleaner models can be suction power (this is where it’s really important to buy a quality model with good ratings), however, this is not an issue with most quality models/brands of car vacuums.
-Some can also suffer an early death that is usually caused by the battery crapping out.
-However, this is another quality issue that can be avoided by purchasing a reputable model of hand vacuum.
-Because these types of vacuums are smaller in size, they usually require that the reservoir be emptied more often than most other types of vacuums.
+Some handheld car vacuum cleaner models have less suction power (this is where it’s really important to buy a model with good ratings), however, this is not an issue with most models/brands of car vacuums.
+Some can also suffer an early death that is usually caused by the battery dying.
+However, this is an issue that can be avoided by purchasing a good model of hand vacuum.
+Because of the size, they require emptying more often than other vacuums.
 However, most manufacturers make the reservoirs large enough to get at least one full vacuuming of a vehicle before needing to be emptied (if not multiple vacuum sessions).

 Our Top Car Vacuum Cleaner Picks